-Whether you are looking for creative ideas for teaching colors to toddlers or preschoolers, or just looking for ways to inject color into your play and learning time, here are 30 colorful activities from our archives that are sure to inspire you!
+Whether you are looking for creative ideas for exploring colors with toddlers or preschoolers, or just new ways to inject color into your play and learning time, here are 30 colorful activities from our archives that are sure to inspire you!
 All of these activities can be easily adapted to any color you are targeting.
 Click on the photos for details on each activity.

 - Create a rainbow sensory bin to spark some colorful conversation and play.